May Yohé: Career

-Marriages: 1893–1914
+Marriages: 1893–1908

 Yohé had three marriages, beginning in 1893.
-The following is transcribed from a 1908 article:
+The following is transcribed from a 1908 article in Bystander magazine:

 Contemporaneous New York Times articles, while presenting facts that vary in some details from this account, confirm most of the facts in this article.
 One notes that Hope settled claims against him by Yohé for $5,000.

 Hope and Strong

 According to Yohé, she was introduced to Francis Hope at Delmonico's Restaurant in New York before she came to England in the early 1890s.
 The couple was often seen together at fashionable night spots around London.
 On March 30, 1894, Burke's Peerage announced their wedding.
 The wedding took place on November 27, 1893, at Hampstead Parrish in London.
-Press reports at the time claimed Hope’s family offered him around £200,000 to call off the engagement.
+Press reports at the time claimed Hope's family offered him around £200,000 to call off the engagement.
 In June 1894, The New York Times reported that Hope had filed for bankruptcy with liabilities amounting to £405,277 and assets of £194,042.
 At the time of her marriage to Hope, there had been reports in the press implying she had been married twice before: first, in San Francisco to the son of a General Williams, and next in Massachusetts to a local politician.

 Yohé met Strong early in 1901 on the last leg of her world trip with Hope.
 In July of that year, Strong, who had served as Assistant Adjutant General in the Philippines, resigned his commission once it was reported in the press that he had been asked to leave by the manager of the California Hotel in San Francisco where the couple registered as H. L. Hastings and wife.
 Later the two sailed to Japan, where they lived for several months in Yokohama.
 The following year, Hope lost a foot to a hunting accident, divorced his wife and again declared bankruptcy.
-Even though Major Strong had resigned his commission some months earlier, the War Department in Washington D.C. announced on March 22, 1902, the same day of Yohé’s divorce, his nomination for promotion to lieutenant colonel by brevet for his service in the Philippines.
+Even though Major Strong had resigned his commission some months earlier, the War Department in Washington D.C. announced on March 22, 1902, the same day of Yohé's divorce, his nomination for promotion to lieutenant colonel by brevet for his service in the Philippines.